mathewgomas-alfred/mathewgomas.io/reference_manual/tools/freehand_brush.rst

 * You can also press :kbd:`V` as a stickykey for the straight-line tool.

 The hotkey can be edited in :menuselection:`Settings --> Configure Krita --> Configure Shortcuts`.
-The sticky-keys can be edited in :menuselection:`Settings --> Configure Krita --> Tablet Canvas Input`.
+The sticky-keys can be edited in :menuselection:`Settings --> Configure Krita --> Canvas Input Settings`.

 Tool Options
 ------------